Lumavate-Team/documentation/docs/2-development.rst

     .. figure:: ../images/versioncard.PNG
        :align: center
        :width: 800px
-       :alt: Image of a version card found on the Container Info page
+       :alt: Image of a version card found on the Container Info page.

        The version card displays the version number, label, created at date, number of experiences using the version, and status.